trevor-dennie/Bricky/dotnet-mcp-server/BRICKY_CHAT.md

 - **Full Content Access**: Uses the complete indexed article content for accurate answers
 - **Typing Indicator**: Shows when Bricky is thinking
 - **Smooth Animations**: Speech bubble fades in with responses
+- **🔊 Text-to-Speech (NEW)**: Play button on each response for accessibility
+  - Click the 🔊 button next to any Bricky response to hear it read aloud
+  - Great for accessibility and hands-free operation
+  - Click again to stop playback

 ## 🎨 UI Layout